Analyzing Prospects for Quantum Advantage in Topological Data Analysis: Optimization and analysis of quantum topological data analysis

 That means that the cost would be

 steps.
 In comparison, the number of steps of the amplitude amplification is approximately

 That is, the amplitude estimation is more costly by a factor of $\ln(1/\delta)/\sqrt r$.

-This cost of the Dicke state preparation from \eq{dickeprep} will be doubled in amplitude estimation and amplification when we account for the need to unprepare the Dicke state.
-As a result the Toffoli costs of each step of the amplitude estimation and amplification are as follows. \begin{enumerate} \item The preparation of the Dicke state takes
+This cost of the Dicke state preparation from {Lemma \ref{lem:dicke}} will be doubled in amplitude estimation and amplification when we account for the need to unprepare the Dicke state. {We also need to reflect on the clique check, with complexity $6|E|+2\log k$ or $4|E^C|$ as described in Lemma \ref{lem:cliques}.
+The total complexity for each step of the amplitude estimation and amplification is the total of these two complexities.}